There are Inclusion Hubs across Gloucestershire, led by disabled people for disabled people.

 In fact, people with learning disabilities die about 15 years earlier on average than other people.

-That’s why we work with NHS England to raise the profile of health care for people with disabilities.
+That’s why we work with NHS England, Gloucestershire CCG and other health organisations to raise the profile of health care for people with disabilities.